Malcolm Muggeridge: Moscow

 Initially attracted by communism, Muggeridge and his wife travelled to Moscow in 1932.
 He was to be a correspondent for the Manchester Guardian standing in for William Henry Chamberlin, who was about to take a leave of absence.
 During Muggeridge's early time in Moscow he was completing a novel, Picture Palace, loosely based on his experiences and observations at the Manchester Guardian.
 It was completed and submitted to publishers in January 1933, but there was concern by the publishers over potential libel claims, and the published book was not distributed.
 Very few first-edition copies exist today.
 That setback caused considerable financial difficulties for Muggeridge, who was not employed and was paid only for articles that were accepted.

 Increasingly disillusioned by his close observation of communism in practice, Muggeridge decided to investigate reports of the famine in Ukraine by travelling there and to the Caucasus without first obtaining the permission of the Soviet authorities.
 The revealing reports that he sent back to The Manchester Guardian in the diplomatic bag, thus evading censorship, were not fully printed, and those that were published (on 25, 27 and 28 March 1933) were not published under Muggeridge's name.
 Meanwhile, fellow journalist Gareth Jones, who had met Muggeridge in Moscow, published his own stories.
-The two accounts helped to confirm the extent of a forced famine, which was politically motivated.
+The two accounts helped to confirm the extent of a famine.
 Writing in The New York Times Walter Duranty denied the existence of any famine.
 Jones wrote letters to the Manchester Guardian in support of Muggeridge's articles about the famine.

 Having come into conflict with British newspapers' editorial policy of not provoking the authorities in the Soviet Union, Muggeridge returned to novel writing.
 He wrote Winter in Moscow (1934), which describes conditions in the "socialist utopia" and satirised Western journalists' uncritical view of the Soviet regime.
 He was later to call Duranty "the greatest liar I have met in journalism".
 Later, he began a writing partnership with Hugh Kingsmill.
 Muggeridge's politics changed from an independent socialist point of view to a conservative religious stance.
 He wrote later:

 I wrote in a mood of anger, which I find rather absurd now: not so much because the anger was, in itself, unjustified, as because getting angry about human affairs is as ridiculous as losing one's temper when an air flight is delayed.